Lines on $p$-adic and real cubic surfaces: Introduction

 \begin{theorem} Let $n\in\{0, 1, 2, 3, 5, 7, 9, 15, 27\}$.
 Then there exists a smooth cubic surface over $\Qp$ that contains exactly $n$ lines.
 In other words, all possible line counts occur when the base field is $\Qp$. \end{theorem}

-The second part of this paper focuses on probabilistic computations and heuristics for both the $p$-adic and real case.
-For the $p$-adic case, we sample from the family of smooth cubic surfaces with four different methods (see Section~\ref{Sec:3}), and compute the probability of seeing each number of lines.
-Table~\ref{tab:p-adicResults} summarizes the distributions of the number of lines when $p = 7$.
+In \cref{Sec:2}, we explain how to explicitly construct (by blowing up the projective plane in $6$ suitable points) a smooth cubic surface having any of the line counts mentioned in \cref{thm:1}. \cref{Sec:3} and \cref{Sec:4} focus on probabilistic computations and heuristics for both the $p$-adic and real case, respectively.
+For the $p$-adic case, we sample from the family of smooth cubic surfaces with four different probability measures (see \cref{Sec:3}), and compute the probability of seeing each number of lines. \cref{tab:p-adicResults} summarizes the distributions of the number of lines when $p = 7$.
 For the real case, we consider a one-parameter family $(\P_\lambda)_{0< \lambda < 1}$ of Gaussian distributions studied in \cite{Kost90}.
 The probability distribution of line counts is then a curve in the $3$-simplex which is depicted in Figure~\ref{fig:curveReals}.

-Our text is organized as follows.
-Section~\ref{Sec:2} is dedicated to the proof of Theorem~\ref{thm:1}.
-In Section~\ref{Sec:3} we show the results of our probabilistic experiments over the $p$-adic numbers while Section~\ref{Sec:4} is dedicated to experiments in the real case.
-Finally, in Section~\ref{Sec:5}, we discuss Galois groups attached to $p$-adic cubic surfaces.
-Most of the results in this article were found by computation.
+The Galois groups attached to smooth cubic surfaces are of special interest.
+The final section of this paper (\cref{Sec:5}) is devoted to experimental results on which Galois groups appear for cubic surfaces defined over $\Qp$.
+Our results suggest that Galois groups should be quite small and usually abelian.
+This motivates an inverse Galois problem for smooth cubic surfaces over $\Q_p$ in line with Elsenhans and Jahnel's work \cite{ElsenhansJahnel2015} on the inverse Galois problem for smooth cubic surfaces over $\Q$.

+Most of the results in this text were found by computation.
 The codes and data are made available at